Blue-Net-Reflections-LLC/voter-ai-chat/design/ga-residence-address-filter.md

 ## Overview and Goals

-The Georgia Residence Address Filter enables users to search for voters by address using a set of interdependent, smart autocomplete fields.
+The Georgia Residence Address Filter enables users to search for voters by specifying **one or more** address criteria sets.
+Each set uses interdependent, smart autocomplete fields.
 All options are dynamically sourced from the live voter registration database.
 The filter is designed for accuracy, performance, and a user-friendly experience, and is extensible for other states.

 ## API Endpoint Design